If anyone asked me what my favorite room in the house is, it would usually be my family room.

-So much lighter.
+So much brighter.

-It feels so fresh and clean in here now.
+It feels so fresh in here now.

 That clock I got at Target last year for $3 on clearance.
 The “our life” sign I actually made from an old sign two summers ago.
 Go here for the tutorial.
 The artwork clip strip I got at Goodwill last year for $2.99.
 The curtains are from Lowe’s.